 The system can also be used to track personnel in facilities.
 A portable RFID reader allows staff to scan multiple items at once and input them into a tracking system.

 RFID inventory systems can help to increase efficiency and reduce costs.
 They are a cost-effective alternative to barcode-based inventory tracking systems and can be implemented in warehouses and distribution centers.
-They also allow for greater visibility and more data to be stored on each tag, which can help to improve the overall accuracy of a company’s inventory.
+In addition, they allow for greater visibility and more data to be stored on each tag, which can help to improve the overall accuracy of a company’s inventory.

 Work in Process Tracking

-The manufacturing process can be a complex and challenging operation, and many companies struggle to track work in progress (WIP) to ensure production runs efficiently.
+The manufacturing process can be a complex and challenging operation.
+Many companies struggle to track work in progress (WIP) to ensure production runs efficiently.
 Without WIP visibility, companies may waste money or produce products incorrectly if a production error occurs.

 RFID can be used to track work in process, and it can help companies maintain a lean manufacturing system by maintaining low inventory levels and reducing wastage.
 Additionally, RFID can be used to detect any errors that occur on the production floor by reporting deviations or exceptions immediately.